farcasterxyz/contracts/docs/docs.md

 A `treasurer` role can move funds from the contract to a pre-defined `vault` address, but cannot change this destination.
 Only the `owner` may change the vault address to a new destination.
 The `treasurer` may also refresh the oracle price.

 An `owner` role can modify many parameters including the total supply of storage units, the price of rent, the duration for which exchange prices are valid and the deprecation timestamp.
+The owner may also pause and unpause the contract, disabling/enabling rentals and credits.

 ### Upgradeability